rvk86/spreadsheet-crud-interface/README.md

      * type: can be "text", "textarea", "number", "date", "select". (see http://www.w3schools.com/tags/att_input_type.asp for more info)
      * value: sets the default value in the form view.
      * label: set a label for the field in the form interface.
 Should be a string.
+     * help: a help text displayed directly below the field.
      * options: only applicable with 'type' is set to "select".
 This can be an array, object or string, see 'Options' chapter below.
      * required: if required is set to true, the form won't submit unless the field has a value.
      * disabled: Boolean value that disables the field in the form view.